-Woodstock Promoter Michael Lang says Jimi was paid for and supposed to perform two sets at Woodstock.
-The first one accoustic, to open the festival, but he never showed up for it.
+Woodstock Promoter Michael Lang says Jimi was paid for and supposed to perform two sets at Woodstock, which included an accoustic set to open the festival, but he never showed up for it.

-Ted Nugent jammed with Jimi at The Scene in New York City in 1968
+Ted Nugent's early band, The Amboy Dukes, opened for The Experience in Atlanta, Georgia on August 17 1968, and later that year Nugent jammed with Jimi at The Scene club in New York City in 1968.

 The Jimi Hendrix Experience is the first rock group to go extinct, with all original members now dead.